-(b) Recurring Services.
+(c) Recurring Services.

-- (i) The service requirement does not exceed one (1) year, and the total value for the year does not exceed the cardholder's Single Purchase Limit. - (ii) If the SCA applies to the service requirement, the total value of the service must not exceed \$2,500 for the year. - (iii) For any recurring service, the total dollar value of the service must be established at the time of the initial order, despite payment being made monthly. - (iv) The certification of funds availability must be sufficient to cover the entire term of the service, but cannot exceed one year. - (2) Purchase cards must not be used to enter into agreements containing terms and conditions that include termination costs or option periods, or which may incur any contingent liabilities (liabilities that are based on whether or not a future event occurs). - (3) Purchase cards must not be used to procure personal services.
+- (i) The service requirement does not exceed one (1) year, and the total value for the year does not exceed the cardholder's Single Purchase Limit. - (ii) If the SCA applies to the service requirement, the total value of the service must not exceed \$2,500 for the year. - (iii(ii)) For any recurring service, the total dollar value of the service must be established at the time of the initial order, despite payment being made monthly- - (iii) If the SCA applies to the service requirement, the total value of the service must not exceed \$2,500 for the year. - (iv) The certification of funds availability must be sufficient to cover the entire term of the service, but cannot exceed one year. - (2) Purchase cards must not be used to enter into agreements containing terms and conditions that include termination costs or option periods, or which may incur any contingent liabilities (liabilities that are based on whether or not a future event occurs). - (3) Purchase cards must not be used to procure personal services.
 Personal service procurements create an employer-employee relationship between FAA and the contractor's personnel (see AMS Procurement Guidance T3.8.2). - (4) The purchase card must not be used to enter into equipment or other types of leases, unless the procurement is through a FAA contract and/or strategic sourcing initiative (e.g. SAVES). - (5) Maintenance agreements are not considered leases, and may be procured using the purchase card. - (6) The purchase card may be used as a payment vehicle against existing service contracts or agreements signed by a CO.